SFBdragon/chpc-scc/tutorial1/README.md

 <p align="center"><img alt="OpenStack Select Source." src="./resources/openstack_add_arch1.png" width=900 /></p>

+After browsing to the image that you'd like to use, enter a sensible `Image Name`, and ensure that you use the correct format.

 <p align="center"><img alt="OpenStack Select Source." src="./resources/openstack_add_arch2.png" width=900 /></p>

 ## OpenStack Instance Flavors